Eggnog Mini Loaves Recipe

 - 1. In a large bowl, combine the flour, baking powder, salt, cinnamon and nutmeg.
 In another bowl, beat the eggs, eggnog, sugar, butter and extracts; stir into dry ingredients just until moistened.

-- 2. Pour into three greased 5-3/4-in. x 3-in. x 2-in. loaf pans.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Pour into three greased 5-3/4x3x2-in. loaf pans.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
 Yield: 3 loaves.

 Reviews for Eggnog Mini Loaves